 1. It’s fun to use chemistry in everyday life.
 There’s acid in the snow, so neutralize it with lime in the spring.
 Reinforce the gluten network in pasta with a little lemon to ensure an al dente texture.
-Extract struvite, a fertilizer from urine with some epsom salts.
+Extract struvite, a fertilizer made from urine and epsom salts.
 Use simple calorimetry to estimate the efficiency of a microwave oven.
-Chloride from salt is unfortunately great at displacing iron(II) away from the coating of the initial steps of rusting.
-It exposes more elemental iron to oxygen and water, so it becomes even more important to wash and wax a car during North American winters.
+Avoid adding salt to concrete steps.
+The chloride in it will make them crumble.
+Keep the same ion away from your car.
+Chloride is unfortunately great at displacing iron(II) which will accelerate rusting by exposing more elemental iron to oxygen and water.
+Understanding the chemistry of corrosion motivates me to tediously wash and wax my car especially during North American winters.

 2. Chemistry’s experiments are very sensitive to detail.
 As Primo Levi mentions in The Periodic Table,

 One must distrust the almost-the-same, the practically identical, the approximate, the or-even, all surrogates, and all patchwork.

 Although accidentally or deliberately changing a little detail will often mess up a good trick, it also opens the pathway to discovery.

 3. Of course, if those accidents occur on too large a scale, people and the environment can get hurt.
 What originally put me on a chemistry-career path before I turned to teaching was the fact that chemistry can be used to tackle many of the health and ecological problems that are created through a combination of crude science, unsustainable approaches and plain old human nature.